woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Mike**: OK.
 Let's talk.

 **Philip**: Hi, Dad.
 Everything's fine.
-I was just waiting for your to get home so we could talk.
+I was just waiting for you to get home so we could talk.

 **Philip**: Anything special you want to talk about?